psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 teaching: 40
 exercises: 10
 questions:
-- "How do I find the portion of a code snipped that consumes the longest time?"
+- "How do I find the portion of a code snippet that consumes the longest time?"
 objectives:
 - "Perform an estimation of pi using only one CPU core."
 - "Measure the run time of the serial implementation for this estimate of pi."